NoIDXMV6/MiPiSync/README.md

-# MiPiSync
+# MiPi7Sync

 I have two Pi-Hole instances deployed in my home network.
 One IP address is used for the DNS server using the VRRP protocol.
 Both instances synchronized with each other.
 But, if the hardware servers are unavailable or virtualization fails, the DNS will be Mikrotik, which is also part of this VRRP group.

-The script solves one task - exporting local DNS records from Pi-Hole to Mikrotik ROS 7.x
+The script solves one task - exporting local DNS records from Pi-Hole 6.x to Mikrotik ROS 7.x

 ### A huge thank you to https://github.com/netspeedy for the static record synchronization script!

 ## Attention!!!

 __!!!
-Script works only with Pi-Hole 5.x !!!__
+Script works only with Pi-Hole 6.x !!!__

 ## Usage